corelight/phantom-playbooks/README.md

 ## Thanks
 These playbooks are created by the community to speed up the analyst response time and potentially decrease false positives.
 Security should be a team effort!
+Any questions please reach out to phantom-playbooks@corelight.com rather than opening Issues here.
+Hope these can help get you started.